zadarastorage/zadarapy/README.md

 # zadarapy

+## THIS SOFTWARE IS PRE-ALPHA QUALITY - IT IS OFFERED WITHOUT WARRANTY OF FITNESS

 ## Introduction

 zadarapy is Python module and command line utility that utilizes the [Zadara Storage](http://www.zadarastorage.com/) REST [API](http://vpsa-api.zadarastorage.com/).
 This code is provided without warranty or guarantees of fitness.